mystycs/magiclight-web/README.md

 ## Magiclight-web

-A Ruby on Rails app to control your magiclights (https://www.amazon.com/MagicLight-WiFi-Smart-Light-Bulb/dp/B00SIDVZSW/ref=sr_1_1?ie=UTF8&qid=1488395913&sr=8-1&keywords=magiclight+wifi)
+A Ruby on Rails app to control your magiclights (http://a.co/hQlBTQg)

+Has the ability to turn on and off individually, as well as all together.
+Also has the ability to change to any HEX RGB Color. ie: #00ff00 (green)

 ## Running Locally